ryanjsalva/inferno/README.md

 # 🔥 Inferno

 This simple app shows how a Python developer can get started using GitHub Codespaces and Copilot.
+This demo will:

+1. Extract text from an image
+2. Translate from Italian to English
+3. Juxtapose the image and text

+## 🗺 Take a tour
-A few things to notice:
+A few things to notice about the app:

 1. `.devcontainer.json` defines a custom devcontainer with:
     * Language dependencies (Python 3, Node LTS)